 Examples of leading organizations using stipends today

-Here are examples of companies using employee stipends to support their teams in flexible, human ways:
+Here are examples of companies using employee stipends today:

 - Webflow: A monthly stipend employees can use toward work and wellness expenses, including cell phone service, internet, gym memberships, meditation apps, and more.